Non-Equilibrium Currents in Stochastic Field Theories: a Geometric Insight

-To understand how microscopic mechanisms drive a system out of equilibrium, but also to know whether effective, coarse-grained equilibrium descriptions can fruitfully be applied to account for a system at a given scale, physicists have been quantifying the distance to equilibrium using a diverse set of observables, such as the entropy production~\cite{lebowitz1999gallavotti, kurchan1998fluctuation, maes1999fluctuation, hatano2001steady, seifert2005entropy}, violations of the fluctuation-dissipation theorem~\cite{cugliandolo2011effective, perez2003origin}, or ratchet currents~\cite{feynman2011feynman, parrondo1996criticism, hanggi2009artificial, magnasco1993forced}.
-Among those, the stationnary probability current plays an important role since its knowledge, together with the stationary probability, entirely characterize the dynamics~\footnote{More precisely, for continuous markov processes, one also needs to know the noise correlations to recover the full dynamics.}\cite{zia2007probability, zia2010towards, liverpool2018non}.
-For systems that are driven out-of-equilibrium by external fields \cite{bertini2015macroscopic, schmittmann1995statistical, eyink1996hydrodynamics}, or by boundary constraints~\cite{derrida2002large, bodineau2004current}, these probablity currents directly lead to real-space currents -- e.g. of energy or mass -- that can be observed and quantified easily.
-In many other situations, like surface growth problems~\cite{kardar1986dynamic} or reaction--diffusion processes with non-trivial stationary states~\cite{hinrichsen2000non}, the probability currents, which live in the high-dimensional configuration space of the system, have no simple low-dimensional projection.
-Their study is then a difficult challenge.
+Statistical physics aims at describing large-scale phenomena emerging from interacting elementary constituents, ranging from chemicals to animals, from bacteria to traders.
+Except when systems satisfy detailed balance, no general theory can be systematically applied to study such systems.
+To understand how microscopic mechanisms drive a system out of equilibrium, physicists have been quantifying the distance to equilibrium using diverse observables, such as the entropy production~\cite{lebowitz1999gallavotti, kurchan1998fluctuation, maes1999fluctuation, hatano2001steady, seifert2005entropy}, violations of the fluctuation-dissipation theorem~\cite{cugliandolo2011effective, perez2003origin}, or ratchet currents~\cite{feynman2011feynman, parrondo1996criticism, hanggi2009artificial, magnasco1993forced}.
+Among those, the stationary probability current plays an important role since its knowledge, together with the stationary probability measure, entirely determine the equations of motion~\cite{zia2007probability, zia2010towards, liverpool2018non,supp}.
+For systems driven out-of-equilibrium by external fields~\cite{bertini2015macroscopic, schmittmann1995statistical, eyink1996hydrodynamics} or boundary conditions~\cite{derrida2002large, bodineau2004current}, probability currents directly lead to real-space currents---e.g. of energy or mass---that can be observed and quantified easily.
+In many other situations, as in active systems~\cite{tailleur2008statistical,nardini2017entropy,fodor2016far,obyrne2022time,galajda2007wall,flenner2020active}, surface growth problems~\cite{kardar1986dynamic} or reaction-diffusion processes~\cite{hinrichsen2000non}, probability currents live in high-dimensional configuration spaces and have no simple low-dimensional projection in real space, which makes their study challenging.